How To Build an Engaged Lead Pipeline with LinkedIn in 2021

 By opting to follow up with your existing leads first, you’ll be able to leverage your connection with them, build up your online persona, and stay true to your existing customer base.
 Most importantly, you’ll be able to uncover new ways to reach your target market.

-Step Four: Put lead generation on autopilot with content marketing.
+Step 5: Put lead generation on autopilot with content marketing.

 When publishing on LinkedIn, you can either post status updates, publish on LinkedIn Pulse, or publish your business blog.
 You could use LinkedIn Groups for content marketing, but we’ve not seen as many positive results as we’ve seen in the other options already mentioned.